Amenities

 A fully-equipped kitchen, including two stoves (electric and gas), and a dishwasher, Large Dining Room Table (room for up to 10)

-AC & Central Heating, Cable TV, DVR & free high-speed internet, Charcoal Grill, Smoke Detectors
+AC & Central Heating, Cable TV, VCR/DVD, DVR and free high-speed internet.
+Charcoal Grill, Smoke Detectors.

 The Property